-The first and probably most important thing to remember is that every baby’s needs are different.
-You are unique, your little one is unique, so you should expect that your baby checklist will be unique from other baby checklists.
+The first and most important thing to remember is that every baby’s needs are different.
+You are unique, your little one is unique, so you should expect that your baby essentials checklist will be unique from other baby checklists.

 As tempting as it may be to fill your cart with all the cute baby products you see, try to only get things that make sense for your situation.

 For example, if you plan to baby-wear for the majority of each day, it may not make sense for you to purchase a baby monitor.
 If you will be purchasing prepared baby food, then a baby food maker won’t be on your list.

-Bottom line, don’t feel pressure to buy all the things people recommend or the shiniest new contraption you see.
+Bottom line, don’t feel pressure to buy all the new baby items people recommend or the shiniest new contraption you see.
 They may have worked for others but may be unnecessary for you.

-Before buying anything, shop around and compare prices.
+Before buying any baby essentials, shop around and compare prices.
 Weigh the pros and cons and decide if it will be a good investment.

 Check to be sure larger purchases will last by transitioning with baby as she gets older.

-When should you start shopping for baby essentials?
+When should I start shopping for baby essentials?

-Now that you know being picky is totally ok, even encouraged, how should you approach shopping for the items on your checklist?
+Now that you know being picky is totally ok, even encouraged, how should you approach shopping for the items on your baby checklist?